-Through our checklist for September opening, the NEU is seeking to ensure that the anticipated full opening of schools and colleges in September can happen safely.
+Through our Coronavirus: advice for fuller opening the NEU is seeking to ensure that the full opening of schools and colleges on 8 March happen as safely as possible.

 As a peripatetic worker, your safety should be considered both by your own employer and by the employer in control of any premises which you may be visiting.
-Risk assessments should be conducted which consider the risks to you and the protective measures which need to be taken to help you work in safety.
+Risk assessments should be conducted to consider the risks to you, and the protective measures which need to be taken to help you work in safety.

 Steps to be taken by employers in control of premises

-For every school, there should be a risk assessment (conducted in consultation with staff) which sets out the measures in place for minimising contact and maintaining social distancing, arrangements for enhanced cleaning, hand washing and respiratory hygiene, for use of protective equipment and for managing suspected and actual cases of the virus.
-It should also set out contingency plans if full opening cannot happen, or needs to be rolled back in the future, Protective measures should be considered for, and applied to, visiting staff as well as those permanently based in that school or college.
+For every school, there should be a risk assessment (conducted in consultation with staff) which sets out the measures in place for minimising contact and maintaining social distancing; arrangements for enhanced ventilation; cleaning; hand washing and respiratory hygiene; for use of protective equipment; testing and for managing suspected and actual cases of the virus.
+It should also set out contingency plans if full opening needs to be rolled back in the future.
+Protective measures should be considered for, and applied to, visiting staff as well as those permanently based in that school or college.

 - the school’s risk assessment and procedures should take proper account of visiting workers;

 - arrangements should be in place to ensure that supply and peripatetic workers and their employers are informed about the school’s procedures and that visiting workers are supported in respect of safety measures when in school;

 - procedures should ensure that authorised visitors, such as peripatetic staff, can access the premises without undue delay; and